yazziid/Broadcast-to-2D-Pitch/README.md

 ## Project Overview

-This project aims to detectplayers from broadcast video and compare different methods to map into a 2D plan.
+This project aims to detect players from broadcast video and compare different methods to map into a 2D plan.

 ## How to Run